sammi-turner/Minimal-DWM-Build/README.md

 sudo make clean install
 ```

-6. Log out of your session and when you log back in, select 'DWM Session' from the menu rather than your default desktop environment.
+6. Log out of your session.
+7. When you log back in, select 'DWM Session' from the menu rather than your default desktop environment.

 ## Change themes and icons with lxappearance